IBM/event-automation/_es_11.2/06-connecting/02-connectors.md

 ## Connector catalog

-The connector catalog contains a list of connectors that have been verified with {{site.data.reuse.es_name}}.
+The connector catalog contains a list of connectors that are supported either by IBM or the community.

-Connectors are either supported by the community or IBM.
 Community support means the connectors are supported through the community by the people that created them.
 IBM supported connectors are fully supported as part of the official {{site.data.reuse.es_name}} support entitlement if you are using the paid-for version of {{site.data.reuse.es_name}} (not {{site.data.reuse.ce_short}}).

 See the [connector catalog]({{ 'connectors' | relative_url }}){:target="_blank"} for a list of connectors that work with {{site.data.reuse.es_name}}.